 Inflation Reduction Act

-Funding for these IRA programs is not yet available, and DOE has not provided timing on when these funds may become available.
+As Maryland’s state energy office, MEA will eventually be the applicant for two of the residential-focused IRA rebate programs - the HOMES Residential Energy efficiency Rebate Program and the High-Efficiency Electric Home Rebate Program - once DOE opens the programs for applications.
+As of December 2022, DOE has not yet started accepting applications from state energy offices for either residentially-focused rebate program and funding for the HOMES Rebate and the High-Efficiency Electric Home Rebate IRA Programs is not yet available.
 The first step in the process occurs when DOE issues guidance to state energy offices on the requirements of the new rebate programs, allowing state energy offices to develop rebate program implementation plans compliant with the federal requirements.
 MEA can then submit an application to DOE to access the new federal funds, and once MEA’s application is approved by DOE, can then begin establishing and operating the new programs for the benefit of eligible Maryland residents.

 If you are interested in getting updates on these new federal IIJA or IRA programs, as well as other MEA energy programs, please follow MEA on social media at Facebook | Twitter | LinkedIn.